|Course Title:||English Literature for Advanced Students|

 English is studied through works of literature, short stories, poetry and plays.

-Shakespeare is popular and we have read five of his plays (Merchant of Venice, Taming of the Shrew, Julius Caesar, Macbeth and Hamlet).
-When possible we watch theatre and film performances of these works.
+Shakespeare is popular and we have already read six of his works (Merchant of Venice, Taming of the Shrew, Julius Caesar, Macbeth, Hamlet and Othello) and several sonnets.
+When possible we watch theatre and film performances of the plays.

 The car park is accessed from Avenue Pasteur.